 In recent years, however, stronger science and more accurate media representations have been instrumental in protecting even the animals deemed ‘menacing’ by popular culture.

-Much of his recent research has focused on perception of sharks in Ballina, Australia and Cape Town, South Africa, coastal communities with high levels of shark bites.
+Much of his recent research has focused on the perception of sharks in Ballina, Australia and Cape Town, South Africa, coastal communities with high levels of shark bites.

 “In Ballina, [respondents] were asked if they thought shark bites were intentional or accidental and 55% said accidental.
 My research shows a public that is sophisticated and can distinguish between myths and reality,” he remarks.